Varsity Field Hockey

 Jackie ConnardHead Coach/VAP

-Germantown Academy graduate Jackie Connard enters her fifth season as Head Coach for the Patriots in 2019.
+Germantown Academy graduate Jackie Connard enters her sixth season as Head Coach for the Patriots in 2019.
 Connard is a 2006 graduate of Germantown Academy where she was a member of the varsity field hockey program.

 Following her graduation from GA, Connard played field hockey for four years at Brown University.
 She earned four varsity letters, was a two-time captain of the Bears and won several team awards during her collegiate career.
 Connard earned a bachelor’s degree in neuroscience in 2010 and was a D.W.
 Lyman Scholar all four years.

 After completing her first year of a Master of Architecture degree at Boston Architectural College, Connard currently works as a designer at Ellen Happ Architect in Doylestown.

 Connard inherited the Patriots’ field hockey program from her former coach, Ginny Hofmann 1760, who retired from coaching following a 15-9 record during the fall 2014 season.

 In her first season with the Patriots, the team went 16-7, besting Hofmann's record from the year before.
 However, for the second straight season, the Patriots fell in the semi-finals of the PAISAA to the Episcopal Academy.

 (Updated on 10/21/20)